mattarderne/rdrn.dev/writing/overview.md

 exclude: false
 ---

 I've been putting my thoughts together on modern data analytics systems.

-Describe your day-job stuff.
-Topics cover the intersection of Data Engineering and Data Analytics.
-I've also been trying some other things, relating to current interests.
-These are the posts I've put the most effort into.
+Topics cover the intersection of Data Engineering and Data Analytics, with a focus on providing thought provoking content rather than reference manuals for current tech.

 Leave me a comment at the bottom of a post if you've enjoyed it or have feedback!

-All posts are first published at [groupby1](groupby1.substack.com/) and arrive here shortly after.
+All posts are first published at [groupby1.substack.com](https://groupby1.substack.com/) and arrive here shortly after.
 You can subscribe there or follow the RSS feed here.

 {% for post in site.posts %}